-PSZ are areas of land at the ends of runways, within which development may be restricted in order to control the number of people on the ground at risk of injury or death in the event of an aircraft accident on take-off or landing.
+PSA are areas of land at the ends of runways, within which development may be restricted in order to control the number of people on the ground at risk of injury or death in the event of an aircraft accident on take-off or landing.
 While Australia has an excellent aviation safety record, there will always be some risk associated with flying and operation of aircraft at or around airports.
-The use of PSZ can further reduce the already low risk of an air transport accident affecting people near airport runways.
+The use of PSA can further reduce the already low risk of an air transport accident affecting people near airport runways.

-While there is no current ICAO standard for PSZ, some jurisdictions, such as Queensland, already have in place planning guidelines or policies that consider these risks.
-In the absence of any nationally agreed guidance, a nominal 1,000 m, trapezoid-shaped clearance off the end of each runway threshold is identified in the indicative layouts at Figures 2 and 4 to cover the area of highest safety risk.
+While there is no current ICAO standard for PSA, some jurisdictions, such as Queensland, already have in place planning guidelines or policies that consider these risks.
+A nominal 1,000 m, trapezoid-shaped clearance off the end of each runway threshold is identified in the indicative layouts at Figures 2 and 4 to cover the area of highest safety risk.